Quick Workday Stress Relief Rituals You Can Do at Your Desk

 A quick check-in with a friend or coworker can do wonders.
 Human connection lowers stress hormones and reminds you that you’re not alone in the grind.

 Simple affirmations like “I am capable” or treating yourself kindly in tough moments help prevent the inner critic from taking over.
+Using affirmations consistently can be enhanced with structured exercises from our workbook that will help you finally love yourself.

 8. Put yourself first